 - Download software from the Internet onto library computers, altering settings or files, and tampering with computer security in any way

-Library patrons may print to a networked laser-jet printer which is located at the circulation desk.
+Library patrons may print to a networked printer which is located at the circulation desk.

 Users are charged for printing no matter who supplies the paper.
 Mass production of club flyers, newsletters, posters, is strictly prohibited.
 If multiple copies are desired users need to go to an appropriate copying facility.
 Contact a staff member when using the Color Laser Printer to avoid costly mistakes.
 The University Libraries reserve the right to restrict user printing based on quantity and/or content (e.g. materials related to running an outside business).

 Users are responsible for retrieving materials printed from library computers in a timely fashion and for paying any charges incurred.

-Users pay ten cents per page for printed copies, or five cents per page on used paper.
+Users pay ten cents per page for printed black and white copies (or five cents per page on used paper at the HHG Campus Library only), and fifty cents per page for color copies.

 In addition to standard printing options, some databases allow users to download Internet information to disk or email it to their personal email addresses.